HusseinLezzaik/Deep-Learning-for-Multi-Robotics/README.md

 The main idea of our work is to develop a deep learning model powered by Graph Neural Networks and Reinforcement Learning to build a multi-agent path planning algorithm that generalizes to different network topologies, while mainting fast communication and efficient convergence.

+I wrote a blog about all our work [here](https://husseinlezzaik.substack.com/p/deep-learning-for-multi-robot-motion).

 ## Overview of the Repository

 The major content of our repo is: